-- electricity through standalone mini-grid powered by renewable Document: energy generation unit(s) Manufacturers where the capacity of the specification generating units does not And exceed 15 MW (i.e. the NSSO's 2007 report on sum of installed capacities "Energy Sources of Indian of all renewable energy Households for Cooking units connected to the and Lighting, 2004-05. mini-grid is less than 15 MW) e.g. a communitybased stand-alone offthe-arid renewable electricity systems; or - (b) For renewable energybased lighting applications, the emission reductions per system is less than 5 tonnes of CO2e a year and it shall be demonstrated that that fossil fuels would have been used in the absence of the project activity by: - (i) representative sample survey of target households; or - (ii) Official statistics from the host country government agencies; - (c) A group of households or users are connected to a grid prior to the start date of the project activity (or the start date of validation with due justification), however the electricity from the grid is available for the households and users for less than 36 hours in any given calendar month during the crediting period or the grid connected household coverage in the host country is less than 50%.
-6 Methodological criteria reservoirs that satisfy at hydro power plants.
+exceed 15 MW (i.e. the "Energy Sources of Indian" sum of installed capacities Households for Cooking been used in the absence of the project activity by: (i) A representative sample survey of target households; or (ii) Official statistics from the host country government agencies; (c) A group of households or users are connected to a grid prior to the start date of the project activity (or the start date of validation with due justification), however the electricity from the grid is available for the households and users for less than 36 hours in any given calendar month during the crediting period or the grid connected household coverage in the host country is less than 50%.
+11 Methodological criteria reservoirs that satisfy at hydro power plants.
 Thus, this criterion is not applicable.
-7 Methodological criteria lamps shall be certified by their manufacturer to have a rated average The SLS included under this VPA have the rated average operational life of 8 years or 11,680 hours and accordingly para 19 of